deniz195/zeroguess/README.md

 ### Performance and Advanced Fitting Methods

-Good estimates for starting parameters are crucial for simple fitting methods like `least_squares`.
-Alternatively, advanced methods like `dual_annealing` can find global minima but at significantly higher computational cost.
+Accurate starting parameters are essential for local optimization methods like `least_squares`.
+Global optimization methods like `dual_annealing` find better solutions but require substantially more computation.
 [![Benchmark Results](https://img.shields.io/badge/benchmarks-view%20results-blue)](https://deniz195.github.io/zeroguess/latest/lmfit_comparison/double_gaussian/report.html )

-Benchmarks show ZeroGuess elevates the performance of `least_squares` fits to match `dual_annealing` (~70% success rate) while reducing computation time by 100× (from 1150ms to 12ms).
+Benchmarks indicate that ZeroGuess improves the performance of `least_squares` fits to comparable levels with `dual_annealing` (~70% success rate) while reducing computation time by a factor of 100 (from 1150ms to 12ms).

-This makes ZeroGuess particularly valuable for complex fitting functions with multiple parameters or when fitting large datasets where function evaluation is expensive.
+This makes ZeroGuess useful for complex fitting functions with multiple parameters and for large datasets where computation efficiency is important.

 ## Features